goby-lang/goby/CONTRIBUTING.md

 c # will be 2
 ```

-Second we need to add this method to [`Array`](https://github.com/rooby-lang/rooby/blob/master/vm/array.go) to `builtinArrayMethods`.
+Then we need to add this method to [`vm/array.go`](https://github.com/rooby-lang/rooby/blob/master/vm/array.go)'s `builtinArrayMethods`.

 ```
 {
     // receiver it's our Array a in example.
     Fn: func(receiver Object) builtinMethodBody {
-        // vm - it's pointer to VM
+        // vm - it's a pointer to VM
-        // args - it's array of arguments in "()": a.index("c") args will be:
+        // args - it's an array of arguments in "()": a.index("c") args will be:
         //
         // []Object{
         //   0: StringObject{